boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bar-chart.md

 ***Line Type***

-You can select a line type from the `Line Type` dropdown options, which include Linear, Exponential, Logarithmic, Power, and Polynomial.
+You can select line type by the `Line Type` dropdown option(Linear, Exponential, Logarithmic, Power, and Polynomial).

 ***Line Color***

-You have the ability to change the color of the trendline using the color picker labeled `Line Color`.
+You can change the color of the trendline by the `Line Color` color picker.

 ***Line Style***